I. Statement of Policy

-- If a faculty member's performance is found to be incompetent, the unit administrator and the dean will develop with the faculty member a plan and timetable for improvement.
-At the close of the period set, the unit administrator and the dean will review the faculty member's progress and inform the faculty member in writing of their findings.
+- If a faculty member's performance is found to be incompetent, the school's director and the dean will develop with the faculty member a plan and timetable for improvement.
+At the close of the period set, the director and the dean will review the faculty member's progress and inform the faculty member in writing of their findings.

-- The form and duration of improvement programs should be negotiated between the faculty member affected and the responsible administrators (unit administrator and dean).
+- The form and duration of improvement programs should be negotiated between the faculty member affected and the responsible administrators (director and dean).